Colombia: Conflict Profile

 Over 50 years of armed conflict

 Colombia is in the midst of a half-century long conflict between the government and several guerrilla groups.
-The human impact of the conflict has been enormous, with at least 50,000 lives lost to date, and one of the world’s largest populations of internally displaced people – many of whom have disappeared.
+The human impact of the conflict has been enormous, with at least 50,000 lives lost to date and one of the world’s largest populations of internally displaced people, many of whom have disappeared.

 Civil strife has been endemic to the development of the modern state of Colombia, which has suffered from political violence since its inception.
-Though the current conflict with armed guerrilla groups dates from the mid-sixties, its origins go back to the period of ‘La Violencia’ (1948-1958).
+Though the current conflict with armed guerrilla groups dates from the mid-1960s, its origins go back to the period of ‘La Violencia’ (1948-1958).
 Following the assassination of the popular charismatic leader Jorge Eliécer Gaitán Ayala in 1948, an internecine conflict between the Liberals and the Conservatives took place.
 During this period, some peasants organised themselves into communities with the support of the Communist Party.

-By the late seventies there were about a dozen guerrilla groups.
+By the late 1970s there were about a dozen guerrilla groups.
 The most significant leftist guerrilla groups are the Revolutionary Armed Forces of Colombia (Fuerzas Armadas Revolucionarias Colombianas, FARC) and the National Liberation Army (Ejército de Liberación Nacional, ELN).

 After President Uribe’s bid to run for a third term was ruled unconstitutional, Colombia elected Juan Manuel Santos, a former Defence Minister under Uribe, as President in 2010.
 Santos’ time in power has been marked by a long running peace process with the FARC, which looks to have had notable success so far.

-Re-elected in 2014, on a platform of continuing negotiations with the guerrilla, Santos’ administration has since entered into additional talks with the ELN.
+Re-elected in 2014 on a platform of continuing negotiations with the guerrillas, Santos’ administration has since entered into additional talks with the ELN.
 In an effort to prevent rebel forces making use of a ceasefire to regroup and strengthen their capabilities, negotiations have not included any cessation of hostilities and fighting is still ongoing.
 Although guerrilla groups remain a threat to the government, it is currently believed that neither FARC nor the ELN have the military strength or public support necessary to assume power or pose a serious challenge to constitutional order.